7 Best Work Reference Letter Samples (with Guide)

 Basic Contents (What to Include)

-• The name of the receiver (the person to whom the letter is addressed): This usually features at the top of the letter just as in any letter with a business format.
+• The name of the receiver (the person to whom the letter is addressed): This usually appears at the top of the letter, just as in any letter with a business format.
 In the case where the receiver’s name is unknown, you can use the phrase “To Whom It May Concern” or “Dear Sir/Madam”.

-• The relevant credentials of the applicant: This should be laid out in the paragraph that introduces the candidate.
-Details to insert in this paragraph include the candidate’s employment history, job titles, and salaries, academic honors, as well as accolades or awards.
+• The relevant credentials of the applicant are: This should be laid out in the paragraph that introduces the candidate.
+Details to insert in this paragraph include the candidate’s employment history, job titles and salaries, academic honors, as well as accolades or awards.
 Already, these details must have been supplied to the receiver by the applicant him/herself.

 • Your assessment of the candidate’s capacity for the job: This should be laid out in the paragraph following the one above.
-This is where you lay emphasis on the candidate’s strong suits.
+This is where you emphasize the candidate’s strong suits.
 You also can say that your time with the employee was memorable.

 • A detailed example of an iconic moment: A snippet or two of the candidate’s stand-out moments during the time he/she was working with you adds a lot of weight to your recommendations.

-By helping to prime your ability to ascertain the disposition of a candidate’s potential employer, our Work Reference Letter Samples clearly give you a head start.
+By helping to prime your ability to ascertain the disposition of a candidate’s potential employer, our samples give you a head start.
 It is vital that you accurately presuppose the predisposition of the receiver over the employment of the applicant.
-Nevertheless, our samples also show you the best way to deploy the essentials, including your relationship with the applicant, as well as the positive vestiges lain down by the candidate in a certain area of your life.
-Our Work Reference Letter Samples give you limpid illustrations of how you can draw up one that is rid of irrelevant information such as the applicant’s age, religion, ethnicity, or political affiliations.
+Nevertheless, our samples also show you the best way to deploy the essentials, including your relationship with the applicant as well as the positive vestiges laid down by the candidate in a certain area of your life.
+Our samples of reference letters for work give you limpid illustrations of how you can draw up one that is rid of irrelevant information such as the applicant’s age, religion, ethnicity, or political affiliations.
 Our samples are models that are easily replicated.

 About This Article